Stock Exchange Terminology

 Always Remember,

-"In order to succeed
+"In order to succeed,

 your desire for success should be greater than your fear of failure"